Gerhard Allroggen

-Gerhard Allroggen (born 19 May 1936) is a German musicologist and emeritus University professor from Detmold and Paderborn.
+Gerhard Allroggen (19 May 1936 – 13 November 2025) was a German musicologist and university professor from Detmold and Paderborn.

-Life
+Life and career

 Born in Bochum, Allroggen gained his habilitation in 1976 at the Ruhr-Universität Bochum.
 From 1977, he was professor at the Musikwissenschaftliches Seminar Detmold/Paderborn of the Hochschule für Musik Detmold.
 From 1991 to 1995, he was also vice-rector of the Paderborn University.
 He retired in 2001.

-Allroggen's research interests include the music and musical aesthetics of early German Romanticism, Wolfgang Amadeus Mozart, and the Neapolitan Opera of the late 18th century.
+Allroggen's research interests included the music and musical aesthetics of early German Romanticism, Wolfgang Amadeus Mozart, and the Neapolitan Opera of the late 18th century.

-Allroggen was a member of the Neue Mozart-Ausgabe, co-editor of the complete edition of the literary works of E. T. A. Hoffmann, and is currently leader of the Carl-Maria-von-Weber-Gesamtausgabe.
+Allroggen was a member of the Neue Mozart-Ausgabe, co-editor of the complete edition of the literary works of E. T. A. Hoffmann, and leader of the Carl-Maria-von-Weber-Gesamtausgabe.
+He died in Hamburg on 13 November 2025, at the age of 89.